 How to Prevent Rocky Mountain Spotted Fever in Dogs

-Ticks are the carriers of this disease so in order to prevent a dog from contracting RMSF the best things a dog owner can do are keep their dog away from tick-infested areas and use a tick preventative, and perform regular tick checks when dogs come in from spending time outside.
+Ticks are the carriers of this disease so to prevent a dog from contracting RMSF the best things a dog owner can do are keep their dog away from tick-infested areas and use a tick preventative, and perform regular tick checks when dogs come in from spending time outside.
 Wooded areas and tall grasses are likely to house ticks so they are best avoided and tick preventative pills and collars will kill ticks that can pass on RMSF to a dog.

 If a tick is found on a dog, it should be removed as soon as possible to prevent transmission of the disease.
 The entire tick, including the head, will need to be carefully pulled out.